OCA/project/project_task_stage_state/readme/USAGE.rst

 #.
 Save your changes
 #.
 Go to Project -> Dashboard and click on a project
 #.
 Click on task in the stage you just edited
 #.
-Under the "Extra Info" tab, you can see the "State" field for that task
+Under the "Customer" field, you can see the "State" field for that task